m-deluca/conflict-example-f23/README.md

 This repo that is used, in class, to demonstrate how to solve merge conflicts when they occur with your teammates.
 Sometimes Github will automatically solve the issue, other times it cannot and requires human intervention.

 Merge conflicts are a very, very, common part of working with Git and GitHub.
-Do not fear the conflicts, my friends! all will be well
+Do not fear the conflicts, my friends! all will be well.

+Here is some more content that was added through GitHub.